Argan Oil is one of the most popular Moroccan products. We dig into the story and origins of this ancient oil.

-Argania is a genus of flowering plants containing the unique species Argania Spinosa, known as Argan, a tree endemic to the Souss valley of southwestern Morocco.
 Argan is a thorny evergreen tree that grows up to 10m high.
 Its life span is said to be anywhere from 125 to 450 years and the tree may not come into full production until it is 40-60 years old.
-Its flowers are small, with five pale yellow-green petals; flowering in April.
+Its flowers are small, with five pale yellow-green petals; flowering in April subject to rainfall.

-The Argan tree requires no cultivation and reproduces mainly through allogamy or cross-pollination.
-This occurs when pollen is delivered from one Argan flower to another on a new tree.
-The pollen transfer occurs through wind and flies.
+The Argan tree requires no cultivation and reproduces mainly through cross-pollination.
+This occurs when pollen is delivered from one Argan flower to another on a new tree through wind and bees.

-Argania Spinosa is an 80-million-year-old relic tree species that has been known since the time of the Phoenicians in 600 BC.
+The Argania Spinosa is an 80-million-year-old relic tree species that has been known since the time of the Phoenicians in 600 BC.
 It is generally accepted that all Argan trees disappeared from Northern Africa during the Quaternary glaciations, except in the Souss valley where we harvest our Argan fruits!

 The Argan Biosphere Reserve